dieharders/ai-text-server/README.md

 https://github.com/[github-user]/[project-name]/releases/latest/download/[installer-file-name]

----

 ## API Overview

 This project deploys several backend servers exposed using the `/v1` endpoint.
 The goal is to separate all OS level logic and processing from the client apps.
 This can make deploying new apps and swapping out engine functionality easier.

-Endpoints can be found [here](http://localhost:8000/docs) after HomeBrewAi is started.
+A complete list of endpoint documentation can be found [here](http://localhost:8000/docs) after OpenBrew Server is started.

-### /v1/ping

-Used to check if the inference server is alive.

 ### /v1/connect

 Used by client apps to detect when services are ready to be used.

-### /v1/services/shutdown

-Terminates all running services.

 ### /v1/services/api

 Gets all parameters for making calls to the homebrew api.

-### /v1/models

-Gets all inference model configuration.

 ### /v1/text/load